The list of the best Agile metrics for measuring Agile project success

-- Lean metrics – they are focused on ensuring a flow of value from a company to its clients and eliminating waste.
+- Lean metrics are focused on ensuring a flow of value from a company to its clients and eliminating waste.
 Lead time and Cycle time are also examples here.

 The Power of KPIs in Agile

 Agile productivity requires quality metrics that will help all team members to improve their processes.
-Let’s define some qualities that make a metric powerful and allow it to drive real improvements in an Agile team.
+Let’s define some qualities that signify that a metric is powerful and can drive real improvements in an Agile team.

 - Scrum metrics are not only about numbers.
 They should be the key element in a conversation about processes and possible roadblocks.

-- You should utilize metrics to answer a specific question about Agile processes, not just measured for the sake of measurement.
+- You should utilize metrics to answer a specific question about Agile processes.
+Avoid measuring for the sake of measurement.

 - It’s better to use any metric in combination with other metrics.
 By using several KPIs all together you will get a balanced picture of your Agile activities.